-Introduction to Global Health: Focus on Selected Countries 3 Credit examine various issues which influence health outcomes and compare health care delivery systems.
+Introduction to Global Health: Focus on Selected Countries 3 Credit

+This study abroad course introduces students to global health issues with emphasis on a selected country.
+The course will examine various issues which influence health outcomes and compare health care delivery systems.
 Students will analyze personal professional development as they examine various health care disciplines.
 This course is offered in a hybrid format combining on-line instruction with an in-country content and clinical component.
 Students are required to complete online theoretical content before leaving for their in-country experience and again upon their return.
 Students will travel to supervised sites in a selected country for direct exposure to theoretical concepts as well as "hands-on" clinical experiences for application and service learning.